 The signs of an abscess include a soft swelling, often with drainage of green, yellow, or even bloody pus from the infected site.
 Abscesses are usually painful, very tender, and feel hot to the touch.
 It's common for a dog with an abscess to also develop a fever, act lethargic, lose its appetite, or become reluctant to move or have the area touched.

 Bite wounds that plant infectious organisms deep into the tissue are the prime cause of abscesses in dogs.
 Dogs may also develop abscesses from being bitten or scratched by a miffed cat.
 These are commonly found in the head and neck region or near that tail but may appear anywhere on the body.
 Head and neck abscesses typically cause one side of the neck to swell.

 Abscesses may result from chewing an inappropriate object that splinters.
-In these cases, the abscess may develop on the tongue, gums, or cheek.
+In these cases, the abscess may develop on the tongue, gums, cheek, or behind the eye.

 Dogs may suffer from tooth abscesses, or pockets of pus that form in teeth due to infection, especially in teeth that are broken while chewing or that suffer from periodontal disease.
 An abscessed tooth may cause your dog to drool or refuse to eat and could turn into a life-threatening condition if not treated.

 Dogs also commonly suffer from anal gland abscesses, in which the area around the rectum becomes red, swollen, and tender.
 Once the abscess bursts, you may notice smelly, wet hair at the infection site.

 Your veterinarian generally makes the diagnosis of an abscess from the signs.
 At other times, they may insert a needle into the swelling and draw off material to see if an infection is present.

 If your dog has a heavy coat, the injury may be hidden from view.
 You might not notice the problem until your dog is in pain and flinches when you touch it or the abscess begins to drain.
 As the injury swells with pus, the skin stretches and becomes thin until it ultimately ruptures, possibly soaking the surrounding hair.